 - The previous check must have been completed with the same “works with” type, as required by Camosun (Schedule B - works with children and/or vulnerable adults).

-We advise that if your previously completed clearance will expire before the end of your program at Camosun, it will be in your best interest to apply for a new criminal record check.
+Note: We advise that if your previously completed clearance will expire before the end of your program at Camosun, it will be in your best interest to apply for a new CRC.

-Can I share Camosun College’s criminal record check results with another organization?
+Can I share Camosun College’s criminal record check clearance results with another organization?

-Yes, provided the organization receiving the results is registered with the Criminal Records Review Program (CRRP) and is willing to accept your previous results.
+Yes, provided the organization receiving the results is registered with the CRRP and is willing to accept your previous results.

-Can I have a copy of the criminal record check clearance?
+Can I have a copy of my criminal record check clearance letter?

-If you require a copy of your clearance letter, please contact firstname.lastname@example.org.
-Be sure to include your full name, student ID number, program name and a phone number at which you can be reached.
+Yes.
+If you do not have outstanding student fees, you may email a request to email@example.com.
+Be sure to include your full name, student ID number, program name and phone number.

 Who should I contact if I can't find the answer to my question(s)?

-For assistance with your BC Services Card, please go to: BC Services Card - Contact Us
+For assistance with your BC Services Card, please see the: BC Services Card - Contact Us page.